 Property Investing Basics: Understanding Property Investor Taxes

-This month we talk to Ken Raiss, Director Chan and Naylor and share his insights on the all important topic 'Property Investor Taxes'.
+Chan and Naylor share their insights on the all important topic 'Property Investor Taxes'.

 Understanding Property Investing Taxes is Critical

-Are you thinking about entering the property marketer as an investor?
+Are you thinking about entering the property market as an investor?
 If so, it's a good idea to get clued up to the various taxes you will inevitably face.

 According to the Australian Bureau of Statistics, every month sees around $12.5 billion lent to property investors, a far cry from just four years ago when that figure was closer to $7 billion.

-Thus, it's clear that more people are realising the benefits of property investment, which is why we've enlisted the services of an expert in the field.
+Thus, it's clear that more people are realising the benefits of property investment, which is why we've enlisted the services of an expert in the field - Chan and Naylor.

-Here are some of his insights on property investor taxes.
+Here are some of their insights on property investor taxes.

 A Part of Doing Business

 Taxes, like any other expense, should be seen as simply a cost of doing business.
-According to Mr Raiss, some of the most significant expenses you can encounter as a property investor include:
+Some of the most significant expenses you can encounter as a property investor include:

 - Land tax: Requires self-registration, which is important to be aware of as many people forget and then find themselves back-dated with debt